AltaPay/sdk-java/readme.md

-# JavaSDK - for intergrating Java projects with the gateway
+# JavaSDK - for integrating Java projects with the AltaPay gateway.

 ## Change Log